-Results
+Supplementary Results

 1. The effect of cuckoldry on rAdjust

-hen multiple paternity is 0% and 100% there is no variance in the risk of cuckoldry and so no potential benefit to gained from adjusting paternal care.
+We assume that variance in paternity increases with higher rates of multiple paternity in our analyses.
+When multiple paternity is 0% and 100% there is no variance in the risk of cuckoldry and so no potential benefit to gained from adjusting paternal care.
 At 0% the male is related to all offspring and at 100% there is no opportunity for males to gain higher paternity in alternative breeding attempts.
-However, when multiple paternity is 50% variance in the risk of cuckoldry is maximized and selection for adjustment is expected to be strongest. r adjust tested for a quadratic effect of multiple paternity on rAdjust and found no relationship (Table S7f).
+However, when multiple paternity is 50% variance in the risk of cuckoldry is maximized and selection for adjustment is expected to be strongest.
+Our measure of multiple paternity (% of breeding attempts where a male was cuckolded) ranged from 6 to 92%, but not all offspring in these attempts were sired by other males.
+The number of offspring fathered by a male other than the caring male ranged from 5 to 71% (excluding superb fairy wren, range = 5 to 55%).
+However, to take into account the possibility that selection for adjustment would be reduced in species where the multiple paternity was greater than 50%, we tested for a quadratic effect of multiple paternity on rAdjust and found no relationship (Table S7f).

 2. The effect of different methodological approaches on estimates of rCost and rBenefit and how this influences relationships with rAdjust